kaiko/zazler/README.md

-I've always been passinate about making development process as fast as possible.
+I've always been passionate about making development process as fast as possible.

-This platform allows you to query SQL data at frontend so easily as possible without writing all tedious SQL queries one by one on server side.
+This platform allows you to query SQL data at frontend so easily as possible without writing all these tedious SQL queries one by one on server side.

 Works with MySQL, PostgreSQL and SQLite.
-Provides JSON output and convienent way to see result in html.
+Provides JSON output and convenient way to see results in html.

 Here is "hello world" example (assume there is sqlite database):